schuyleresprit/vcl/pages/reflections.md

-___ ___
+___Intern 3___
 --------
-Initially, I had very little knowledge about Caribbean Literature.
+<div align="justify">Initially, I had very little knowledge about Caribbean Literature.
 I only knew the basics seeing that I did literature in high school.
 In order to collect information for this project, lots of research, reading, data entry and fact checking had to be done.
 I had never done this type of research so it was a new experience.
 At times, this would be calming and at other times it would be frustrating.
 Doing this gave me skills such as data entry and collection skills and research skills.
 Some resources I used when working on the main project and my individual project were arcgis, zotero, worldcat, goodreads and amazon.

 I feel like these projects are exceptional and informative.
 I like the fact that it breaks down each book into different categories and presents them in a captivating manner.
 Additionally, this allows for individuals to be explorative and read works from the different Caribbean countries.
 The most satisfying part was watching everything come together perfectly at the end.

 When working, I had no idea whether I was right or wrong.
 For the main project I was a part of the research team so my main focus was finding accurate information and entering it into the spreadsheet.
 For my main project, I had an idea of what I wanted to do and this ended up changing as I went along.
 I thought that it would be best to ensure that I had all Information then after this was completed I would work on the presentation.
 I believe that my project met the standards seeing that it provides the audience with information and presents as an aesthetic.

 One thing someone would notice when reading my project is that I am not a tech savvy individual.
 Hence the reason I created a timeline and map which mostly includes research.
 If faced with another project, I would like to improve my time management.
 Additionally one thing I would set for myself next time is to step outside my comfort zone.
 This will allow me to become familiar with other tools and allow me to gain even more skills.